Massive Star Formation in Overdense Regions of the Early Universe: Results

 \subsection{Determining the impact of dynamical heating}

 We now attempt to extract the effect of dynamical heating in such an overdense region.
 We begin by examining the predicted cooling time due to \molH cooling on each halo and compare that against the actual cooling time for each halo.
+When retrieving the \molH fractions and the (grackle calculated) cooling times from the simulation data all quantities are extracted from the simulation within a 10 pc sphere centred on the densest point in the halo.
+Both the \molH and cooling times are taken as density weighted averages.
 The timescale for \molH cooling is given by Eqn \ref{Eqn:H2CoolingTime}.
 In Figure \ref{Fig:H2CoolingVActual} we plot the predicted cooling time for each halo in grey.
 Over-plotted onto this we plot (colouring each region again) the calculated cooling time for each halo.
 Again we only plot the cooling times for haloes with cooling times shorter than one tenth of the Hubble time.
-There is substantial scatter at halo masses below M$_{Halo} = 5 \times 10^5$ \msolar and hence we only show haloes above this mass threshold.
-Above M$_{Halo} = 10^6$ \msolar we can clearly discern the impact of rapid assembly.
+There is substantial scatter at halo masses below M$_{Halo} = 5 \times 10^5$ \msolar and hence we only show haloes above this mass threshold.\\ Above M$_{Halo} = 10^6$ \msolar we can clearly discern the impact of rapid assembly.
 The grey points, which represent the analytical predictions for each halo based on the halo \molH fraction systematically under-predict the gas cooling times (particularly for the rapidly growing haloes in Cluster2 and Cluster3).
+If the actual cooling times followed a similar trend to the predicted cooling times then we would see no coloured points towards the right hand side of the plot.
+However, a number of coloured points (from Cluster2 and Cluster3) are seen to extend to the right hand side.
+This is because these haloes are not cooling as predicted and have longer than expected cooling times.
 The actual calculated values can be up to several Myr longer and given the halo growth rates this can lead to much more massive haloes developing before the actual cooling times are reached.\\ The increase in the cooling time of the gas means that the halo can continue to grow without collapsing.
 This has been shown in previous works, which in many cases looked at specific processes which increased cooling times, sometimes somewhat artificially, leading to the formation of (super-)massive stars through both the dissociation of the \molH fraction \citep[e.g.][]{Latif_2014b, Latif_2016a, Regan_2016a, Regan_2017}, through the impact of baryonic streaming velocities \citep{Tanaka_2014, Latif_2014c, Hirano_2017, Schauer_2017} and through rapid assembly \citep{Fernandez_2014, Wise_2019, Regan_2020b}.